For billions of people around the world, soccer is a religion. Supporters worship their club, and the stadium is the heart of that.

-Getting the maximum number of fans into the stadium costs huge sums of money.
-And today we will look at;
+Getting the maximum number of fans into the stadium costs huge sums.
+And today, we will look at;

 - Building a stadium